Binet Homes is one of Sydney's longest-standing custom home builders. With more than 58 years of experience, we have a vibrant and rich history.

 In a ringing endorsement of the exceptional design quality of the Sandhurst Manor Estate, in 1986 the zone was names the Top Metropolitan Land Development in the NSW Department of Housing’s property awards.

 The Binet Homes name grew from strength to strength and soon the company was frantically busy embarking on a number of ‘full street’ developments.
 In 1986, Binet Homes entered a partnership with Peter’s associates Cliff and Joyce Sullivan to establish the ‘Bellbird Estate’, a three street development in West Pennant Hills.
-The development encompassed 33 high-end homes on three new roads – Corella Court, Brolga Way and Rosella Way.
+The development encompassed 33 high-end custom homes on three new roads – Corella Court, Brolga Way and Rosella Way.

-Binet Homes wasn’t competing with the high-volume builders.
+Binet Homes weren’t competing with the high-volume builders.
 Homes in the area would be surrounded by homes of similar prestige and because of this Binet Homes found that they could create something special – a theme Peter decided to mimic moving forward.

 To cap off this decade’s catalogue of spectacular accomplishments, Peter and John embarked on the next ‘full street’ build, this time in suburban Castle Hill.
 Moving promptly, the brothers secured all 14 allotments on the newly subdivided Richmond Court, a ridgeline cul-de-sac on which would be built the picture-perfect ‘Federation Manor Estate’.